 We further calculate the enrichment of allele-specific SNVs in 19,257 autosomal protein-coding genes from GENCODE27 in both collapsed and population-aware expanded fashion.
 The database allows us to visualize allele-specific SNVs across the gene region and over multiple individuals.
 For example, SNRPN and SNURF are maternally-imprinted genes, shown to be highly implicated in the Prader-Willi Syndrome, an imprinting disorder.28 Indeed, they are two of our most highly-ranked allele-specific genes by overall odds ratio (column ‘AS.OR’ in Supplementary File 2).
-When SNURF is queried in our database, we can see clearly that the allele-specificity is supported not only by evidence from 61 ASE loci across the gene but a number of variants are shown to be also allele-specific over multiple individuals, one variant even up to 169 individuals.
-The concurrent visualization of ASB and ASE SNVs with respect to genomic elements using the UCSC genome browser is also another advantage of AlleleDB.
+When SNURF is queried in our database, we can see clearly that the allele-specificity is supported not only by evidence from 55 ASE loci across the gene but also by the fact that a number of variants are shown to be also allele-specific over multiple individuals, one variant even up to 160 individuals.
+The concurrent visualization of ASB and ASE SNVs with respect to genomic elements using the UCSC genome browser is also another advantage of AlleleDB (Figure 4a).
 For example, ZNF331 (zinc finger protein 331) gene contains a good number of both ASE and ASB loci.
-It has previously been shown experimentally to be consistently expressed from the paternal allele.29 Our visualization shows ASB loci from POL2 (RNA polymerase II largest subunit), RPB2 (RNA polymerase II second largest subunit) and MYC (also c-Myc, or v-myc avian myelocytomatosis viral oncogene homolog) of several individuals coinciding near ZNF331 exons; the former two DNA-binding proteins are components of RNA polymerase II (Figure 4a).
+It has previously been shown experimentally to be consistently expressed from the paternal allele.29 Our visualization shows ASB loci from POL2 (RNA polymerase II largest subunit) and RPB2 (RNA polymerase II second largest subunit) several individuals coinciding near ZNF331 exons; these two DNA-binding proteins are components of RNA polymerase II (Figure 4a).

 Additionally, we extend the enrichment analyses to gene elements, such as introns and promoter regions.
 Figure 5 (and Supplementary Fig 1) shows the enrichment of allele-specific SNVs in elements closely related to a gene model, namely enhancers, promoters, CDS, introns and untranslated regions (UTR).
 For SNVs associated with allele-specific binding (ASB), we observe an enrichment in the 5’ UTRs.
-This is in line with an enrichment of ASB SNVs in promoters.
-Though not significant, this suggests functional roles for these variants found in TF binding motifs or peaks found near transcription start sites to regulate gene expression.
+This is in line with an enrichment of ASB SNVs in promoters, suggesting functional roles of these variants in regulating gene expression.
 We see variable enrichments of ASB SNVs in the peaks of particular TFs such as POL2, SA1 (cohesin subunit) and CTCF in promoter regions, while depletion in others, such as PU.1 (Figure 5, Supplementary File 3).
 These differences might imply that some TFs are more likely to participate in allele-specific regulation than others.
 Between the two enrichment analyses, we observe more consistent trends in the odds ratios of ASB SNVs than ASE SNVs.
 The differences are most likely contributed by the presence of common SNVs that are also behaving consistently (either being allele-specific or non-allele-specific) over multiple individuals.

 The population-aware analysis gives additional power to calculate enrichment for very specific genomic annotations, namely specific protein-coding genes, enhancers and transcription factor binding motifs; this is unlike broad genomic categories that span over multiple regions in broad genomic categories.
 By computing the enrichment analysis in a population-aware fashion, we can also define elements based on evidence supported over multiple individuals.
 This allows us to quantify allele-specific consistency and enrichment even within smaller and specific protein-coding genes (Supplementary File 2), and enhancers (Supplementary File 7), and differentiate those annotations that are significantly and more consistently enriched to be ‘allele-specific’, depleted to be ‘balanced’, or otherwise ‘indeterminate’.
 We provide these lists on the AlleleDB resource (http://alleledb.gersteinlab.org/download/).